gneu42/Triple-Decky/README.md

 ***
 ## Latest updates.
 * #### Triple Decky C7.0 <sub>*Oct 11, 2023*</sub>
+**<p align=center>If this is your first time printing Triple Decky, it is best to print the C7.0 version.
+However if you have already printed the C6.3 parts, and they are freely working together, there is no benefit to upgrade to C7.0.<br> C7.0 tries to fix some small problems that very few peopole have encounter.</p>**
   Revision C7.0 brings a few changes to the 3 main parts of Triple Decky.
   * The big change is on the tophat that gives 2 alternatives.
     * In one single part with a better support